UMI Price Reaches $0.0033 on Exchanges (UMI)

 UMI Coin Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as UMI directly using US dollars.
-Investors seeking to trade UMI should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase UMI using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as UMI directly using US dollars.
+Investors seeking to trade UMI should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase UMI using one of the exchanges listed above.

 Receive News & Updates for UMI Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for UMI and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.